 C. Application Review and Award Process: The OECD Staff will undertake a comprehensive review of the application to determine compliance with federal, state, and local program regulations, policies and codes.
 The review includes financial underwriting and determination of compliance with the public benefit standards.
 Applications that meet all of the funding criteria will be recommended to the OECD Loan/Grant committee for consideration.
 Recommendations for funding are contingent upon the availability of funds.
 If the activity has been approved by the OECD Loan/Grant Committee they will direct the OECD staff to create the required Loan/Grant agreement documents and initiate the approve process of City Officials and City Council.
 OECD Conduct's an environmental review of the activity and completes the environmental review record.
+It is the responsibility of the City of Scranton's Office of Economic and Community Development (OECD) to review all application submittals and supporting documentation.
+OECD staff may request additional information for clarification and/or expanded explanation and has the right to request additional information if necessary.

 - D. Post Award: If funding is approved by the City of Scranton and the office of City Council, the Client/Applicant must undertake the following prior to the disbursement of funds. - Participate in an activity Implementation Conference Call or a meeting arranged by OECD Economic Development staff.
-All parties involved in the implementation of the activity must participate. - Closing to Execute the Loan/Grant agreement and disbursement of the City of Scranton's CDBG funds.
+All parties involved in the implementation of the activity must participate. - Closing to Execute the Loan/Grant agreement and disbursement of the City of Scranton's funding will be whole or in part following the receipt of all required documents. ie: copy of the issued Occupancy permit to client by city officials.